hrbrmstr/webr-pyodide-fs/index.md

 ## FIN

 The results were unsurprising, but hopefully this will save others some time down the road.

+You can find the source for this experiment [on GitHub](https://github.com/hrbrmstr/webr-pyodide-fs).

 <p style="text-align: center">Brought to you by @hrbrmstr</p>